virgili0/Virgilio/Topics/teaching.md

 [Here](http://blog.tutorming.com/expats/life-lessons-from-the-art-of-war) the main key points.

 The book is a condensed of the wisdom of various generals and heads of state of the ancient Chinese empire, and is used in many training courses, especially in management and decision making.
 I firmly believe that its principles can apply to any human activity, particularly the planning of one's own self-improvement and learning.
-Today you don't learn a trade that you will do all your life, but you will have to re-invent yourself and learn new skills continuously.
-Who stops is lost!](https://www.mckinsey.com/featured-insights/future-of-work/ai-automation-and-the-future-of-work-ten-things-to-solve-for).
+Today you don't learn a trade that you will do all your life, but you will have to re-invent yourself and learn new skills continuously. [**Who stops is lost!**](https://www.mckinsey.com/featured-insights/future-of-work/ai-automation-and-the-future-of-work-ten-things-to-solve-for).

 The two main points of instruction that I would like to emphasise are:
 - Know your enemy